open-telemetry/opentelemetry-collector-contrib/processor/websocketprocessor/README.md

 data to pass through to the next component.
 Simultaneously, it makes a portion of the data accessible to WebSocket clients connecting on a configurable port.
 This functionality resembles that of the Unix `tee` command, which enables data to flow through while duplicating and redirecting it for inspection.

-To avoid overloading clients, the amount of telemetry transmitted via WebSockets is limited and can be adjusted according to user preferences.
+To avoid overloading clients, the amount of telemetry duplicated over any open WebSockets is rate limited by an adjustable amount.

 ## Config